ai4ce/MARS/_projects/multiagent.md

 ---
 ### <span style="font-weight: bold; color:#57068c">Download Links</span>

-The multiagent dataset with all 53 scenes is available for download as one zip file [here](https://drive.google.com/drive/folders/10aA0mcsXqNKnt1Mr8jYex8C_zzHng3Ia?usp=sharing) on GoogleDrive
+The multiagent dataset with all 53 scenes is available for download as one zip file [here](https://huggingface.co/datasets/ai4ce/MARS/tree/main/Multiagent_53scene) on Huggingface.

 ---